Portlandia

 Portlandia is an American sketch comedy television series starring Fred Armisen and Carrie Brownstein, set in and around Portland, Oregon, and spoofing the city's reputation as a haven for eccentric hipsters.
-The show was produced by Broadway Video Television and IFC Original Productions.
+The show was produced by Broadway Video and IFC Original Productions.
 It was created by Armisen and Brownstein, along with Jonathan Krisel, who directed it.
-It debuted on IFC in 2011. and concluded in 2018 after eight seasons.
+It debuted on IFC in 2011 and concluded in 2018 after eight seasons.

 The show shared its title with the sculpture of the same name that sits above the entrance of the Portland Building on Fifth Avenue in downtown Portland, which appears in the show's title sequence.
 The show won a Peabody Award.

 Production

 Conception and development

 Brownstein and Armisen first met in 2003 and began collaborating on a series of internet comedy sketches in 2005 titled ThunderAnt.
 The sketches became increasingly Portland-centric, with premises ranging from irate diners at a popular Hawthorne District restaurant registering ridiculous complaints on Yelp to a character's disastrous one-man performance at the city's Hollywood Theatre.

 In July 2009, the duo pitched their idea for a full-fledged sketch comedy show to IFC and Lorne Michaels' Broadway Video production company, and the project was quickly approved.

 Some of the content on the show first appeared in the Internet series.
 For example, the "Women & Women First" feminist bookstore sketch and its characters, Toni and Candace, originated there.